wix-incubator/react-templates/README.md

 ```

 ## event handlers
 React event handlers accept function pointers.
 Therefore, when using event handlers, you can just open an execution context and provide a pointer to a method.
 This would look like `onClick="{this.myClickHandler}"`.
-However, sometimes there's very little to do on click, or we just want to call a method with bound parameters.
+However, sometimes there's very little to do on click, or you just want to call a method with bound parameters.
 In that case, you can use lambda notation, which will create a React template that creates a method for the handler.
 It does not have a performance impact, as the method is created once and is bound to the context instead of being created again.
 <p>The lambda notation will look like this: `onClick="(evt) => console.log(evt)"`.
 In this example, **evt** was the name you chose for the first argument that will be passed into your inline method.
 With browser events, this will most likely be the React synthetic event.
 However, if you expect a property that starts with **on**Something, then React templates will treat it as an event handler.
 So if you have an event handler called **onBoxSelected** that will trigger an event with row and column params, you can write `onBoxSelected="(row, col)=>this.doSomething(row,col)"`.
 You can use a no-param version as well: `onClick="()=>console.log('just wanted to know it clicked')"`.

 ###### Sample: